Professor Beat Kümin

 An ongoing microhistorical project, supported by a British Academy research grant, focuses on the village of Gersau on Lake Lucerne, a self-governing mini-republic (with patronage rights over its own church) from the late Middle Ages to 1798.
 This parish of some 1000 souls, with no nobility and only loose ties to four Swiss Catholic cantons, provides a unique opportunity to study a genuinely 'popular' regime, i.e. early modern political, socio-economic and religious life with minimal pressure 'from above'.
 I am currently involved in the preparation of the bicentenary celebrations of the (temporary) restoration of the republic in 1814.
 For information on all activities see the project homepage.

 Ornamental crest of the Republic of Gersau from a statute book of 1605

 [© Bezirksarchiv Gersau, LB Nr.
 6, p.
 13]

-During my study leave in 2012-13, I am taking a wider comparative look at rural autonomy in early modern Central Europe.
-'Communal Culture - Communal Power: Parishes in the Holy Roman Empire' is supported by a Senior Research Fellowship of the Alfried Krupp Wissenschaftskolleg at Greifswald/Germany.
+During a year of study leave in 2012-13, I took a wider comparative look at rural autonomy in early modern Central Europe.
+'Communal Culture - Communal Power: Parishes in the Holy Roman Empire' was supported by a Senior Research Fellowship of the Alfried Krupp Wissenschaftskolleg at Greifswald/Germany.